Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 Michael L. Battles - Clean Harbors, Inc.

 To be fair.
-I mean, we did – we took a Yeoman's effort, and we said it was an estimate.
-But really what outside disposal costs because rerouting from one site to another to offset that, that doesn't get marked as a hurricane cost, it's just a rerouting cost.
+I mean, we did – we took a yeoman's effort, and we said it was an estimate.
+But really, what outside disposal costs because rerouting from one site to another to offset that, that doesn't get marked as a hurricane cost, it's just a rerouting cost.
 It's really hard to put a number on that.

 Alan S. McKim - Clean Harbors, Inc.